 Decide what each screenshot should tell the reader.
 Is it demonstrating GIS use in a particular industry or illustrating a process?
-Sometime a single image will not communicate the message.
-When showing a process or highlighting two or more conditions, several screenshots may be required.
-Capture dialogs and windows containing tables, charts, or locator maps separately when practical.
+If it is a process, sometimes a single image will not communicate the message.
+When you are showing a process or highlighting two or more conditions, several screenshots may be required.
+For best results, capture dialogs and windows containing tables, charts, or locator maps separately.